 Project benefits will be identified here.
 Benefits identified here are restricted by the drop-down menu.
 This is an optional entry but may be completed at the Applicant's discretion using the drop-down menu by selecting all the applicable benefits from the menu.
 Appendix H identifies the benefit options within GRanTS.
 Attachment 14 (Project Benefits), addressed in Part 4 of the GRanTS application, is required and enables more flexibility in identifying project benefits.
-In Part 2 of the application, up to six benefits included in Attachment 14, which will be reviewed in detail as part of the grant review process.
+In Part 2 of the application, up to six benefits can be identified.
+When the applications are reviewed, the focus will be on the benefits included in Attachment 14, which will be reviewed in detail as part of the grant review process.
 See additional discussion on benefits in Section 3.3.